-a.
-Inspect the tractor, the trailer, and trailer parts periodically for damage or signs of pending failure.
+- Inspect the tractor, the trailer, and trailer parts periodically for damage or signs of pending failure.
 Damaged or broken parts must be repaired or replaced at once.
 Determine the cause of any binding or hydraulic leakage at once.
-Correct the problem before using the tractor or trailer. b.
-Use the troubleshooting section, Chapter 5 to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage are found.
+Correct the problem before using the tractor or trailer. - Use the "Troubleshooting Guide" on page 5-1 to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage are found.
 Administer "REMEDY" according to the right-hand column of the troubleshooting section.